isalasg/itszn/Apuntes/006_TSP/Unidad_III/PITCHME.md

 ### @color[brown](3.3.
 Estrategia de desarrollo)
 #### @color[orange](The Conceptual Design)
 - To make a conceptual design, ask yourself four questions.
-    + l.
-Based on what I now know, how would I build this product?
+    + Based on what I now know, how would I build this product?
-    + 2. What are the principal components I Will need to build this product?
+    + What are the principal components I Will need to build this product?
-    + 3. What functions must these components provide?
+    + What functions must these components provide?
-    + 4. How big do I think these components Will be?
+    + How big do I think these components Will be?

 ---
 ### @color[brown](3.4.
 Plan de desarrollo)